 Dissolution

-The Corporation may be dissolved, its assets disposed of, and its affairs concluded upon if resolved by an affirmative vote of the Directors as set forth in Section 3.10.b), or as otherwise provided by law.
+The Corporation may be dissolved, its assets disposed of, and its affairs concluded upon an affirmative vote of the Directors as set forth in Section 3.10.d), or as otherwise provided by law.
 In the event that the Corporation is dissolved, all remaining assets and property of the Corporation, after payment of all necessary expenses and payment for all debts, liabilities or obligations of the Corporation, shall be distributed for one or more exempt purposes within the meaning of Sections 501(c)(3) or 501(c)(6) of the Code or the corresponding provision of any future federal tax code, or shall be distributed to the federal, state or local government for a public purpose.
 Any assets not so disposed of shall be disposed of by a court of competent jurisdiction of the county in which the principal office of the Corporation is then located, exclusively for such purposes.

 Amendments

-Except where such power is expressly limited by law, the Articles or these Bylaws, these Bylaws may be amended or repealed, and new Bylaws may be adopted, by an affirmative vote of the Directors as set forth in Section 3.10.b).
+Except where such power is expressly limited by law, the Articles or these Bylaws, these Bylaws may be amended or repealed, and new Bylaws may be adopted, by an affirmative vote of the Directors as set forth in Section 3.10.d).